For urgent consular assistance call

 Carjacking and car theft can also happen.

 Assassinations and murders are often linked to organised crime.
-Violent criminal acts aren't normally directed at travellers.
+Violent criminal acts aren't usually directed at travellers.

 Privately owned illegal small firearms are common.